dframe-docs/website/main/section1.rst

   - Easy mail buffering handling.

   Main principle of this framework is quick creation applications.
-  This framework is being developed by a group of programists and GITHUB community.
+  It is being developed by a group of programists and GITHUB community.
   Dframe is compatible with php 7.x.

  .. div:: col-sm-6